 Oneonta, NY 13820

-What is Virtual Summer Academy?
+What is Summer Academy?

-AOP Virtual Summer Academy is a mandatory, tuition-free program that provides exciting and challenging opportunities for new students entering in the fall.
+AOP Summer Academy is a mandatory, tuition-free program that provides exciting and challenging opportunities for new students entering in the fall.
 This four-week program is designed to provide students with academic and social foundations prior to the start of freshman year.
 Admission to SUNY Oneonta is contingent upon successful completion of Summer Academy.
-Access and Opportunity Programs welcomes you to the 2021 Virtual Summer Academy.
+Access and Opportunity Programs welcomes you to the 2024 Summer Academy.
 We're looking forward to an exciting and memorable summer with you!

 What Do Past Students Have to Say?